gervasalex/dengue_project/README.md

 # creating a file for sequence only named dengue_seq.txt and replace the values in the file with small letters.
 grep -v "^>" dengue_merged.fasta | tr "[:upper:]" "[:lower:]" > dengue_seq.txt

+# the orgnism with the number of highest and least number of bases